dxc-technology/DXC-Industrialized-AI-Starter/README.md

 ### Build Data Pipelines

-Below example showcases how to build a data pipeline
+Below example showcases how to build a data pipeline.
+In order to build data pipeline and to use the below snippet ,you need to first have an MongoDB account. you can signup for free and create an account for yourself.

+ please <a href= https://account.mongodb.com/account/register" target="_blank">click here</a> to register and login MongoDB account.

 ```
 # Insert data into MongoDB